Sandwich, Kent: Newspapers

 Sandwich has two paid-for newspapers, the Deal and Sandwich Express (published by Kent Regional News and Media) and the East Kent Mercury (published by the KM Group).
 Free newspapers for the town include the Dover Extra, part of the KM Group; and yoursandwich, part of KOS Media.

 Radio

 The local radio station for Sandwich is KMFM Shepway and White Cliffs Country, although the town has good coverage of KMFM Thanet.
-Sandwich is also served by the county-wide stations Heart, Gold and BBC Radio Kent.